 You can use these settings to specify where the coming soon or maintenance page appears on your WordPress website and who sees it.
 For example, you might show this page to people who have a particular user role or IP address.

-Since we want to put our WooCommerce site into maintenance mode, scroll to the ‘Include/Exclude URLs’ section.
+Since we want to put only the WooCommerce parts of your site into maintenance mode (while keeping your homepage and blog live), scroll to the ‘Include/Exclude URLs’ section.

 Then, just click on the ‘Include URLs’ button.